Social studies questions on the topic of family. Test “My family. Fill in the missing words

 4) patriarchal

-A family in which grandmother, mother, father and daughter (granddaughter) live together is called1) multi-generational
+6. A family in which grandmother, mother, father and daughter (granddaughter) live together is called

 2) nuclear